Explore more blogs

 7. Patreon: Best for memberships

-So, how do these GoFundMe alternatives stack up?
-Keep reading to learn more about each platform's fees, features, and what it's best for.
+With so many websites like GoFundMe, how do they each stack up?
+Keep reading to learn more about each platform's fees, features, who it's best for, and why users rate them as better than GoFundMe.

 1. Givebutter: One place to raise funds, host events, & engage supporters